GISH123/Cathay-Holdings-CIP-Projects-for-Interpretable-Machine-Learning/README.md

-### If you want an overall understanding of what I was doing, please refer to the PPT"IML( final presentation)" file.
-(You will only want to see this)
+### If you want an overall understanding of what I was doing, please refer to the PPT
-My project for CIP(Thanks Cathay LAB department for giving me the opportunity!
+"IML(presentation version).pptx"  file.
+(You will only want to see this) My project for CIP(Thanks Cathay LAB department for giving me the opportunity!
 I'm very grateful.)

 ## Folder layout: